Social Customs It's Time We Retire main image

 At the top of the list of social customs that need to stop ASAP are the female-restricted titles of "Miss, Ms., and Mrs." One Twitter user argues, "The term [Mrs.] is useless.
 We don’t have separate terms for Young Master and Mister anymore.
 Miss and Mrs. persist because?????
 I reject."

-Of course, these distinctions can be merely chalked up to rigid traditionalism, but broader implications include sexism, misogyny, and the patriarchy.
+Of course, these distinctions can be merely chalked up to rigid traditionalism, but broader implications include misogyny and the patriarchy.
 While these titles may sound harmless, they require women to surrender and identify their marital status in any given conversation.
 Yet men?
 It's all "Mr." for them.
 Why not stick to "Ms." and be done with it?

 Touching Without Consent